iqbal-lab/Mykrobe-predictor/README.md

 http://biorxiv.org/content/early/2015/04/26/018564
 Please cite us if you use Mykrobe predictor in a publication

+All analysis in this paper was done with release [v0.1.3-beta](https://github.com/iqbal-lab/Mykrobe-predictor/releases/tag/v0.1.3-beta).

 ### Extending Mykrobe (modifying panel or supporting a new species) ###
 Please see [README_EXTENDING_MYKROBE](https://github.com/iqbal-lab/Mykrobe-predictor/blob/extending/README_EXTENDING_MYKROBE.md).